 Laravel provides a number of cache drivers like a database, Memcached, and Redis.
-Out of these options, Redis Cache is the best because it is different from Memcached in the sense that it has persistence.
+Out of these options, Redis Cache for Laravel is the best because it is different from Memcached in the sense that it has persistence.
 Further advantages of Redis over Memcached are that it works with more data types, and it uses less memory.

 Setting up Laravel Application on Cloudways